Creating Parameters and Uploading Data for Self-Serve Access

 Open the new Flow Training folder, and click on Upload > File(s).
 Then select water_service_area_updated.zip, and click OK.

 Now, this file can be accessed anywhere on FME Flow.
-After uploading data to FME Flow, the Resources Uploaded notification can be seen in the top-right corner, which will indicate how many resources were uploaded.
-Clicking on it, you can see all of the resources uploaded during the session.
+After uploading data to FME Flow, the Resources Uploaded notification appears in the top-right corner, indicating how many resources were uploaded.
+Clicking it shows all the resources uploaded during the session.

 3. Run Workspace

 On the side menu bar, click on Run Workspace.
-On the Run Workspace page, select Flow Tutorial for the Repository and the AddressesToNotify-SelfServe.fmw workspace.
+On the Run Workspace page, select Flow Training for the Repository and the AddressesToNotify-SelfServe.fmw workspace.
 Select Data Download for the Service.

-Note: If you are working with shapefiles not contained in a zip file or any other file types that have sidecar files, be sure to select ALL of the files when adding them to a parameter or workspace.
+Note: If you are working with shapefiles that are not contained in a zip file, or with any other file types that have sidecar files, be sure to select ALL of the files when adding them to a parameter or workspace.
 If you are missing a file, the workspace won’t run correctly.

 Once all of the parameters have been set, click Run at the bottom of the page to run the workspace.